qwshen/spark-etl-framework/README.md

     scripts_uri = "./scripts"
   }
   ```
-  There are two approaches to providing the runtime configuration:
+  There are three approaches to providing the runtime configuration:
   - Specify runtime variables when submitting a Spark job.
 See below at **"Submitting a spark-job"**
   - Configure runtime variables in application configuration.
 See the following example:
   ```